PASTRA vs. Court of Appeals

 Precedents Cited

 - Philippine Stock Exchange, Inc. v.
-Court of Appeals — Cited to establish the general principle that the SEC cannot substitute its judgment for that of the corporation's board of directors on business matters so long as the board acts in good faith.
-The Court distinguished this case by clarifying that the present dispute concerned the SEC's power to protect the investing public from potential injury, not the substitution of business judgment.
+Court of Appeals, G.R.
+No. 125469 (1997) — Distinguished; established that the SEC cannot substitute its judgment for that of a corporation’s board of directors on business matters so long as the board acts in good faith.
+The SC limited this to internal business decisions, excluding acts that threaten the investing public.

 - Springfield Development Corporation, Inc. v.
 Hon.
-Presiding Judge of Regional Trial Court of Misamis Oriental — Cited for the procedural principle that the Supreme Court is not a trier of facts, explaining why the Court could not entertain PASTRA's factual allegation regarding the SEC Director's alleged assurance.
+Presiding Judge of Regional Trial Court of Misamis Oriental, G.R.
+No. 142628 (2007) — Cited for the principle that the SC is not a trier of facts, justifying the refusal to entertain petitioner’s factual allegation that SEC staff misled its board regarding the nature of the hearing.

 Provisions

-- Section 40, The Revised Securities Act — Granted the SEC the power to regulate, supervise, examine, suspend, or discontinue the operation of securities-related organizations such as transfer agents.
-The Court interpreted this provision as encompassing the authority to regulate fees charged by such organizations.
+- Section 40, The Revised Securities Act — Granted the SEC power to regulate, supervise, examine, suspend, or discontinue operations of securities-related organizations (including transfer agents).

-- Section 3, Presidential Decree No. 902-A — Granted the SEC absolute jurisdiction, supervision, and control over corporations, partnerships, or associations with government franchises or licenses, reinforcing the SEC's regulatory authority over PASTRA.
+- Section 3, Presidential Decree No. 902-A — Granted the SEC absolute jurisdiction, supervision, and control over corporations with primary government franchises.